lolgufdHD/HomeLab-Naming-Conventions/README.md

 # File-Naming-Conventions

-File naming conventions are the unsung heroes of the video production industry.
+File naming conventions for my Personal Homelab because I couldn't find good existing documentation for this sort of application.
+This makes it easier to sort and find Files.
+You can copy mine or ajust them how you like.

 # General Naming Convention